nickreich/stat-modeling-2015/pages/project.md

 #### Deadlines
 * Fri Mar 27: Groups propose a dataset
 * Fri Apr 3: Individual topics proposed (1 paragraph summary, submitted to instructor on Google Drive)
-* Mon Apr 13: Draft of group data description write-up due
+* Mon Apr 13: Draft of group data description write-up due, 5pm
-* Mon Apr 20: Draft of individual data analysis due
+* Mon Apr 20: Draft of individual data analysis due, 5pm
-* Tue Apr 21: Group-based project critiques (??)
-* Thu Apr 23: Group 1 (and Group 2?) present
+* Thu Apr 23: Group 1 (and Group 2?) present, project handed in on Fri 4/24 by 5pm
-* Tue Apr 28: Group 3 (and Group 2?) presents
+* Tue Apr 28: Group 3 (and Group 2?) presents, project handed in on Wed 4/29 by 5pm